croketillo/SCREEN-Server/README.md

 ##### For update images:

-./config.sh
+./update_imges.sh

+Then, specify the path where you store the images you want to display, and it will automatically ask you how long you want to display each image.
+The data is loaded into the "config.json" file.

+You can also do it manually by placing the images in the ./images folder and modifying the "config.json" file.

 docker restart {YOUR_CONTAINER}

 ## CLIENT

-The client is prepared to run on small Linux machines installed for promotional and marketing screens by running the Python script or the binary.
+The client is prepared to run on small Linux machines installed for promotional and marketing screens by running the Python script.

-Simply load the binary onto the client machine and specify the URL of the server; it will immediately load the images with the configuration loaded on the server indefinitely until you press ESC
+Simply load the script  onto the client machine and specify the URL of the server; it will immediately load the images with the configuration loaded on the server indefinitely until you press ESC